Glitchagon/Glitchagon/README.md

 - 👋 Hi, I’m @Glitchagon
-- I make websites!
+- 🍱CSS Lover
 - 🌱 Godot Developer
-- 🍱 I love Bento UI
+-  Webdev, writer, and game developer

 <!---
 Glitchagon/Glitchagon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.